EthanW1215/google-apps-find-and-replace/README.md

 If you need to tweek a few things and need help, I'm happy to do what I can.
 I'm still in Highschool though, so don't expect me to take any less than 6 hours to solve a problem involving 10 minutes of actual coding.

 Hope someone is able to get some use out of this.

+Here is an invite link to view the actual .gs file: https://script.google.com/d/1MNW6-ble4jR_6D4gGKM0TTtcr3GK-cjbFt1y-uYWOwdFVT7-aS5LmnR5/edit?usp=sharing

+Here is a link to a video I made explaining how to use the program to my fellow AP Stats Students: https://www.youtube.com/watch?v=OL8PV9bdUzE